Smihula waves: Technological revolutions

-Theory of Smihula waves of technological revolutions is popular among supporters of the long economic waves (e.g. Kondratieff cycles) and among scholars who believe that the Financial crisis of 2007–2012 was a result of the technological stagnation.
+Theory of Smihula waves of technological revolutions is popular among supporters of the long economic waves (e.g. Kondratieff cycles) and among scholars who believe that the Great Recession was a result of the technological stagnation.

 Controversy

 As Smihula published his theory in the time of revived interest in long economic cycles and when a link between economic cycles and technological revolutions was generally accepted (e.g. in works of Carlota Perez), it did not evoke strong criticism or opposition.

 On the other side it has the same problem as the other long-cycles theories – it is sometime hard to support them by exact data and the potential curve of a long time development is always modified by other short-time factors – therefore its course is always only a rather abstract reconstruction.
 Also the idea of concentration of the most important innovation in certain bordered periods seems to be very logical, but its verification depends on a very subjective definition of the "most important" innovations.

 Smihula's theory of long waves of technological innovations and economic cycles dependent on them is more popular in Russia, Brazil and India than in Europe.